 The Paper Bag Princess

-Along with Little Blue Truck, this was my daughter’s favourite book when she was 1-year-old.
+Along with Little Blue Truck, this was my daughter’s favorite book when she was 1-year-old.
 She even decided to dress up as the Paper Bag Princess for Halloween right after she turned 2!
 This is one classic not to be missed during the 1-year-old age range.

 Check Out The Paper Bag Princess